google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/the_evolution_of_hangeul_type_design/content.md

+**[THIS VERSION IS NOW READY FOR CHECKING]**

 Hangeul, the Korean [script](/glossary/script_writing_system), was created in 1443 and published in 1446.
-Until then, Korea borrowed Chinese characters to apply them to Korean sounds, did as Japan.
+Until then, Korea borrowed Chinese characters to apply them to Korean sounds, as did Japan.
 Please read [“Type classification in CJK”](/lesson/type_classification_in_cjk) for more information.

-## Sans serif from the beginning
+## A sans serif origin

 <figure>